Love Hotel (1985 film): Background

 Although director Shinji Sōmai had worked for Nikkatsu in the 1970s and served as an assistant director, this film marked his only work in the Roman porno genre for Nikkatsu.
 The film was produced by the Directors's Company (ディレクターズ カンパニー), an association of young directors formed in 1982.
 The screenplay was the work of Takashi Ishii who would later rework the script for his directorial debut, the 1988 film Angel Guts: Red Vertigo.

+Reception

+Jawni Han writing for Metrograph called the film a classic of the Roman Porno genre.
+Beatrice Loayza of The New York Times said that the director's "[...] exquisite visual compositions (of lonely bedrooms, concrete piers, and nocturnal courtyards) infuse even the film’s racy images with a somber sense of longing and introspection, finding beauty and humanity in the midst of the macabre."